Testing Java Projects

 Mill provides three ways of running tests

-• foo.test.test: runs tests in a subprocess in an empty sandbox/ folder.
+foo.test: runs tests in a subprocess in an empty sandbox/ folder.
+This is short for foo.test.test, as test is the default task for TestModules.

-• foo.test.testLocal: runs tests in an isolated classloader as part of the main Mill process.
-This can be faster than .test, but is less flexible (e.g. you cannot pass forkEnv) and more prone to interference (due to sharing the sandbox/ folder provided by the Mill process)
+foo.test.testLocal: runs tests in an isolated classloader as part of the main Mill process.
+This can be faster than .test, but is less flexible (e.g. you cannot pass forkEnv) and more prone to interference (testLocal runs do not run in sandbox folders)

-If you want to pass any arguments to the test framework, simply put them after foo.test in the command line. e.g. uTest lets you pass in a selector to decide which test to run, which in Mill would be:
+If you want to pass any arguments to the test framework, you can pass them after foo.test in the command line. e.g. uTest lets you pass in a selector to decide which test to run, which in Mill would be:

 > mill bar.test bar.BarTests.hello